dragon7-fc/misc/algorithm/LeetCode/README.md

 ### bisect
 * `bisect.bisect_left(a, x, lo=0, hi=len(a))`
+    * insertion point for x in a to maintain sorted order
     * ex. li = [1, 3, 4, 4, 4, 6, 7], bisect.bisect_left(li, 4) = 2
                       ^
     * ex. li = [1, 3, 5], bisect.bisect_left(li, 4) = 2
                       ^
 * `bisect.bisect_right(a, x, lo=0, hi=len(a))` = `bisect.bisect(a, x, lo=0, hi=len(a))`
+    * insertion point which comes after (to the right of) any existing entries of x in a
     * ex. li = [1, 3, 4, 4, 4, 6, 7], bisect.bisect(li, 4) = 5
                                ^
     * ex. li = [1, 3, 5], bisect.bisect_right(li, 4) = 2